Best Fluffy Overnight Sourdough Pancake Recipe with Discard

 • 1/2 teaspoon sea salt

-Step 1: Prepare the Overnight Sponge
+Step 1: Mix the Overnight Batter

 Same Day Option-Mix all the ingredients together the morning of and cook!
 Simple and easy!